Life Transitions Therapy in Los Angeles

 Career Shifts

-Career shiftsoften bring identity questions.
+Career shifts often bring identity questions.
 Who am I if I'm not doing the work I've always done?
-Many people wonder whether they need a therapist or a career coach.
-Often the answer is: both the practical and the emotional need attention.

 New parenthood